Rhapsody

 RAM: 2GB

-Plugin host that supports VST3 or AU
+Plugin host that supports VST3, AU or AAX

 CPU: Intel/AMD/Apple Silicon Native